Migrating Linux To New Hardware

 Take The Easy Way Out and Snapshot /var and /htdocs

-Okay, I had planned to be more precise and ste by about this, but the new box has more disk space, and I was running out of time at the old hosting center.
+Okay, I had planned to be more precise and step by step about this, but the new box has more disk space, and I was running out of time at the old hosting center.
 So I just made a brute-force backup of /etc, /home, /var/lib/, and /var/www/htdocs to the new machine, and I will then merge them in from there:

 puff@olddarksleep:~$ rsync -avz -e ssh /var/lib/ mig@newdarksleep:/home/mig/olddarksleep_var/lib/